 |Alocasia Leaves Turning Brown:||Low humidity is by far the biggest cause with underwatering and too much direct sunlight also being factors.|

-To revive a dying alocasia it is important to recreate the conditions of its native environment with high humidity, ensure the temperature is above 60°F (16°C), bright indirect sunlight, an waiting until the top inch of the soil feels somewhat dry between bouts of watering.
+To revive a dying alocasia it is important to recreate the conditions of its native environment with high humidity, ensure the temperature is above 60°F (16°C), and bright indirect sunlight, and wait until the top inch of the soil feels somewhat dry between bouts of watering.

 Keep reading to learn why your alocasia is dying and how to implement the solutions to save your dying alocasia…

 - Symptoms.
-Alocasia often turn yellow and brown die back in Winter
+Alocasia often turn yellow and brown and die back in Winter

 Alocasia are native to warm humid, tropical environments throughout Asia and typically do not experience cold temperatures in their natural habitat.

-Therefore alocasia are very sensitive to any cold temperatures (more so then most tropical houseplants) which can cause the leaves to droop, turn yellow and brown and die back to the base.
+Therefore alocasia are very sensitive to any cold temperatures (more so than most tropical houseplants) which can cause the leaves to droop, turn yellow and brown, and die back to the base.

 Cold temperatures combined with fewer hours of light in Winter and lower light intensity trigger a state of dormancy in the plant.

-However whilst the foliage has died back, the plant itself is not dead and can be revived as they store energy in their corms (which are like bulbs) from which they can start to grow new leaves when the conditions are more favorable…
+However whilst the foliage has died back, the plant itself is not dead and can be revived as it stores energy in its corms (which are like bulbs) from which they can start to grow new leaves when the conditions are more favorable…

 How to Revive a Dying Alocasia After Winter

-You can also follow these tips to prevent your alocasia dying back next year.
+You can also follow these tips to prevent your alocasia from dying back next year.

 - Use a grow light in Winter if your rooms are not sufficiently bright during Winter.
-Alocasia need bright indirect light to thrive.
-In shadier rooms with less natural light they inevitably die back into dormancy.
-Either move the alocasia to a brighter South facing room or use a grow light to supplement the light for the alocasia.
+Alocasia needs bright indirect light to thrive.
+In shadier rooms with less natural light, they inevitably die back into dormancy.
+Either move the alocasia to a brighter south-facing room or use a grow light to supplement the light for the alocasia.
 Typically turning on a grow light (available at some garden centers or online) for a few extra hours a day should recreate the brighter conditions of the alocasia’s native environment and prevent dying leaves.

-If you successfully replicate some of the conditions of the alocasia’s natural habitat with warm temperatures, more light and high humidity as the alocasia should stay healthy throughout Winter.
+If you successfully replicate some of the conditions of the alocasia’s natural habitat with warm temperatures, more light, and high humidity, the alocasia should stay healthy throughout Winter.

-Alocasia do not typically go dormant in Winter in their natural environment (where it is consistently warm and humid) so by mimicking the conditions the leaves should stay green.
+Alocasia does not typically go dormant in Winter in their natural environment (where it is consistently warm and humid) so by mimicking the conditions the leaves should stay green.